Why Orwell Matters: The Right

 Orwell spent his entire adult life renouncing his upbringing in the Conservative Party.
 It is true that he was one of the founders of anti-communism and held some beliefs that are associated with the right.
 Such as individualism, patriotism, his strong sense of right and wrong, and his dislike for bureaucracy and government.
 Liberty and equality were two of the things Orwell valued the most, as told in his writings, 'A society of free and equal human beings.'
 As such, they were generally not allies in Britain's laissez-faire culture at the time.
 Orwell was aware of this paradox and symbolizes it in Nineteen Eighty-Four; his point being that there should be no utilitarian trade-off between freedom and security.
-Nineteen Eight-Four was accused of attacking the Labour Party Government.
+Nineteen Eighty-Four was accused of attacking the Labour Party Government.
 Orwell responded that he supported the Labour Party and his novel was not meant to attack it nor socialism.
 'It exposes the corruptions that a centralized economy is prone to, as witnessed with communism and fascism.
 The novel takes place in Britain to emphasize that English-speaking races are not innately better and that totalitarianism can triumph everywhere, if not fought against.'
 Orwell was invited by the Duchess of Atholl in November 1945 to speak on behalf of the right-wing and anti-communist group, League for European Freedom.
 Orwell thought that their arguing against communist brutality was inconsistent with them claiming to support democracy, yet not supporting the end of British rule in India.
 Therefore, Orwell did not want to associate himself with them.
 In Orwell's words, 'I belong to the Left and must work inside it, as much as I hate totalitarianism and its poisonous influence.'
 It is true that Orwell held many conservative instincts, not prejudices.
 Such as his somewhat traditional moral and sexual values.
 Also his dislike of abortions and homosexuals, as well as sharing some anti-semitic comments in his writings.
 Hitchens argues that Orwell spent his life trying to reason himself out of them.
 Although there were times that his upbringing and pessimism succeeded his efforts, oftentimes when he was ill or depressed.
 Hitchens writes, 'Orwell was conservative about many things, but not about politics.'